 The pharmacy had good processes in place to monitor and reduce risks.
-Near misses were routinely recorded on a paper log and contained details of the error, a brief reflection on the cause and the learning points.
-Each dispensary had its own near miss log.
+Near misses were routinely recorded on a paper log and contained details of the error and a brief reflection on the cause and the learning points.
 Dispensing incidents were recorded on the pharmacy incident and error reporting system (PIERs).
-The responsible pharmacist (RP) said that when errors were identified, they were discussed as a team to identify the potential contributing factors.
-Following a dispensing incident involving carbamazepine, each form and strength had been clearly separated on the shelves with white boxes.
-These boxes were clearly labelled with warnings for the dispenser to take additional care when selecting products.
+When errors were identified, they were discussed as a team to identify the potential contributing factors.
 Shelf-edge alerts had been placed at the locations of selected drugs, including amitriptyline and amlodipine, as part of the company's 'look-alike, sound-alike' (LASA) campaign.
-Laminated signs were displayed on computer terminals listing the twelve drugs highlighted as high risk by the superintendent's office.
+Laminated signs were displayed on computer terminals listing the fourteen drugs highlighted as high risk by the superintendent's office.
 All staff were briefed to say the name of LASA drugs out loud when picking to try and reduce errors.
-The pharmacy had recently added alerts to the locations of pregabalin and gabapentin following company-wide incidents.
-The team used the 'Pharmacist Information Forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to these drugs and the strength dispensed.
+The pharmacy had recently added LASA alerts to the locations of pregabalin and gabapentin following company-wide incidents.
+The team used the 'Pharmacist Information Forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to these drugs and the strength dispensed, along with any other clinically relevant information.

-Monthly patient safety reports were completed by team members in each dispensary which contained a review of all near misses and dispensing incidents and led to the generation of action plans to reduce errors.
+Monthly patient safety reports were completed by team members which contained a review of all near misses and dispensing incidents and led to the generation of action plans to reduce errors.
 The action plans generated through the patient safety report were shared with all team members through a team huddle and through individual briefings.
-The RP ensured that the action plans in each dispensary were shared with all staff.
-The most recent action plan had encouraged staff to utilise company resources, such as an accuracy checking tool, to ensure that a final check was completed by the dispenser before passing to the RP for a final accuracy check.
-Also, due to an increase in new pack sizes of medicines being received from the suppliers, the RP said that she now highlighted the quantity prescribed on the prescriptions of affected drugs.
+The regular RP ensured that the action plans in each dispensary were shared with all staff.
+The most recent action plan had encouraged staff to check the doses prescribed on prescriptions for paediatric medicines.
+This had been implemented following the identification of a prescribing error, which had been picked up by the pharmacist.
 The pharmacy team received and reviewed the monthly professional standard document supplied by the company's head office.
 A locally produced clinical governance document was also reviewed which outlined common themes across the region.

-Standard operating procedures (SOPs) were up to date and were regularly reviewed.
-But they had been not yet been adopted by the regular RP who had been in post for several months.
-Staff had signed the SOPs to show that they had read and understood them.
+Standard operating procedures (SOPs) were in place to cover all activities carried out in the pharmacy.
+They were up to date and were regularly reviewed.
+They had been adopted by the regular RP.
+Team members had signed the SOPs to show that they had read and understood them.
 Roles and responsibilities of the pharmacy team members were detailed in the RP SOPs.
 A pharmacy advisor could describe the activities that could not be undertaken in the absence of the RP.

 Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
-96.6% of people completing the most recent CPPQ survey had rated the service provided by the pharmacy as very good or excellent.
+83.7% of people completing the most recent CPPQ survey had rated the service provided by the pharmacy as very good or excellent.
 A complaints procedure was available in the practice leaflet which was displayed in the retail area.
-Professional indemnity and public liability insurances were provided by the XL Insurance Company SE with an expiry of 31 July 2020.